ChrispaixK/ingodo/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Microverse Inc
+- Gregoire Vella  for the Original Design

 ## 📝 License